 Fish Farming | Opinion On Aquaculture

-Yep, there wasn’t much I didn’t seek to find out about all things fish growing up in a family of keen fishermen and women.
+Yep, there wasn’t much I didn’t seek to find out about all things fish growing up in a family who loved to 'wet a line'.
 But this love for fishing taught me much more than how to catch and fillet a fish.
 As I grew into my teens, the desire for simply landing fish for food or to declare a trip a success waned under the weight of a growing appreciation and respect for what fishing gave me.
 Fishing had taught me about our environment.
 About how the most intricate environmental changes could have the most significant impact upon entire marine ecologies.
 It showed me how intertwined human actions on land and sea were with the infinitely complex and ill understood processes that defined how marine ecosystems functioned.

 Make no mistake, this was no ‘light-bulb’ moment where it suddenly all came together for me.
 It was in every way a slow simmer of my curiosities around how marine and terrestrial environments were connected that lead me to pursue a career in marine science.
 I needed to understand more about this unseen world that had pilfered such a significant percentage of my waking and subconscious life’s attention.